Gain peace of mind and clarity when buying a new home, or ensure a quick transaction with maximum return when selling your home.

 Unfortunately, new does not mean perfect.
 In fact, it doesn't even guarantee good.
 Defects, mistakes and oversights during the construction process can lead to major problems and expenses down the road.
 A new construction inspection will help identify these early on when they're cheaper to fix, and may even be covered under warranty.

-A typical home inspection from Best Inspections is $325.
+A typical home inspection from Best Inspections is $325 for a single family home under 3,000 square feet.
 This price can vary depending on the size, location, number of units, and other variables.

 Radon is a naturally produced, radioactive gas — and the second leading cause of lung cancer, behind cigarettes.
 Radon gas can enter your home through the foundation and collect in the basement.
 A radon test will help to protect your family by checking for hazardous concentrations.
 If levels are too high, then a radon mitigation system should be installed.